Pictured is our favorite salt kiln used for producing pottery and sculptures at Lick Creek Pottery in Makanda, Illinois, from 1972 to 1974.

 At our first pottery production studio in Cobden, Illinois, we explored the process of building a salt kiln through a sprung arch design.

-The kiln was powered by two old residential oil boiler burners that had been converted for this purpose.
+The sprung arch salt kiln was powered by two old residential oil boiler burners that had been converted for this purpose.

 You can see the chimney featuring an old kiln shelf damper setup.

-In 1962, we were honored to be invited to build and equip a functioning ceramics studio at the Woodstock Guild Barn in Woodstock, NY.
+From 1980 to 1982, we were honored to be invited to build and equip a functioning ceramics studio at the Woodstock Guild Barn in Woodstock, NY.
 This project evolved into more than just a studio; it became a vital community hub that we collaboratively created.
 Thanks to the generous donations from community members, we established the original Woodstock Guild Pottery Studio, equipped with pottery wheels and an electric kiln.
 As passionate volunteers, we took on the challenge of constructing a sizable catenary arch kiln, symbolizing our collective dedication to the project.
-Introducing the first classes in the barn studio marked a significant milestone for the Guild and laid the foundation for the current Guild Pottery Studio.
-Regrettably, despite the kiln operating effectively, it was entirely dismantled by the subsequent director of the studio, who lacked the experience needed to manage sizeable catenary arch kilns.
+Introducing the first classes, Kiln Building, Sculpture, and Pottery, in the barn studio marked a significant milestone for the Guild and laid the foundation for the current Guild Pottery Studio.

 This catenary arch fireplace was initially designed as a kiln in our Woodstock studio.
 The kiln had two chambers: one as a vent, while the smaller chamber was used to fire pottery and sculpture.
 The kiln has been converted into a fireplace; the smaller chamber has been removed, and new brick arches have been added to contain the fire within the larger chamber.